RAF Bottisham: Bottisham Airfield Museum

 The museum opened in 2009 and is the only UK museum dedicated to the Royal Air Force, United States 8th Army Air Force and Belgian Air Forces.
-They are operating out of the last remaining airfield buildings to exist within the airfield's original perimeter.
+It operates out of the last remaining buildings within the airfield's original perimeter.

-The purchase of the site was completed in September 2014 and, since then, they have been renovating the airfield buildings and restoring them back to original appearance.
-A new Nissen hut has been installed in the original position where one was located in 1944.
+The purchase of the site was completed in September 2014 and, since then renovation and restoration of the airfield buildings and restoration to their original appearance has been in process.
+A new Nissen hut has been installed in the original position of one located there in 1944.